This post may contain affiliate links. See our disclosure policy.

 Pomodoro Sauce is a simple, delicious Italian sauce made from fresh tomatoes, basil and garlic.
 We went all the way to Italy to learn this recipe and now we are sharing it with YOU!

-Authentic Italian Pomodoro Sauce
+Ingredients in Authentic Italian Pomodoro Sauce

 - Extra Virgin Olive Oil – Use for cooking the garlic, also used to lightly drizzle over the top for extra flavor after cooking.